Behavior Technology | Eating Disorders and Obesity

 Highlighted work includes:

 Our Soldiers and their families are not immune to the obesity epidemic.
-As a part of the Military Health & Readiness projects, the Healthy Eating, Activity, and Lifestyle Training Headquarters (H.E.A.L.T.H.) program was developed at Pennington Biomedical and represents an ongoing, nearly 20-year collaborative effort between PBRC and the Department of Defense.
-The H.E.A.L.T.H. program is designed to aid Soldiers in maintaining healthy weight status, fitness status, combat readiness, and Warfighter performance.
-H.E.A.L.T.H. also includes programming to aid Soldiers’ family members in reaching overall health and fitness goals.
-H.E.A.L.T.H. incorporates cutting edge interactive technology in a Smartphone application for Soldiers and their family members to use wherever they are in the world.
-H.E.A.L.T.H. has been deployed and tested in several projects, i.e. Ft.
-Bragg, NC, the New England Reserves, and the Louisiana Army National Guard.
-As a result of this development and testing, funded by the Department of Defense, the H.E.A.L.T.H. program is currently being utilized Army-wide to improve nutrition, fitness, sleep, overall health, and resilience for our technologically advanced fighting force and their families.
-To date, approximately 15,000 individuals have participated in the H.E.A.L.T.H. program.
+As a part of the Military Health & Readiness projects, the Healthy Eating, Activity, and Lifestyle Training Headquarters (H.E.A.L.T.H.)® program was developed at Pennington Biomedical and represents an ongoing, nearly 20-year collaborative effort between the Research Center and the Department of Defense.
+The H.E.A.L.T.H. ® program is designed to aid Soldiers in maintaining healthy weight status, fitness status, combat readiness, and Warfighter performance.
+H.E.A.L.T.H. ® also includes programming to aid Soldiers’ family members in reaching overall health and fitness goals.
+H.E.A.L.T.H. ® incorporates cutting-edge interactive technology in a Smartphone application for Soldiers and their family members to use wherever they are in the world.
+H.E.A.L.T.H. ® has been deployed and tested in several projects, i.e. Fort Bragg, NC, the New England Reserves, and the Louisiana Army National Guard.
+To date, approximately 15,000 individuals have participated in the H.E.A.L.T.H. ® program.
 This work is currently being expanded with projects related to mental health, psychological resilience, and performance in Army Soldiers.

-Given the cost of treating mental health disorders and the substantial morbidity and mortality associated with these disorders, prevention of EDs has considerable public health significance.
+Given the cost of treating mental health disorders and the substantial morbidity and mortality associated with these disorders, prevention of eating disorders (ED) has considerable public health significance.
 Research supports the use of a program targeting small behavior modifications in the prevention of ED onset and in reducing ED and obesity risk factors.
-Research suggests that disordered eating among female athletes is prevalent, and is especially dangerous in female athletes because it increases risk for the Female Athlete Triad (i.e., low energy availability/disordered eating, menstrual disorders, and decreased bone mineral density/ osteoporosis) and subsequent injury.
-This work includes a federally funded (NIH-R01) controlled trial to test the effectiveness of the FAB program among 500 collegiate female athletes across four university sites.
-This work is currently being expanded with a trial that will study psychological resilience in female athletes.
+Research suggests that disordered eating among female athletes is prevalent.
+ED is especially dangerous in female athletes because it increases risk for the Female Athlete Triad (i.e., low energy availability/disordered eating, menstrual disorders, and decreased bone mineral density/osteoporosis) and subsequent injury.
+This work includes a federally funded (NIH-R01) controlled trial to test the effectiveness of the Female Athlete Body (FAB) program among 500 collegiate female athletes across four university sites.
+This research program is currently being expanded with two newly funded trials that will study physical and psychological resilience in female athletes.
+These two new trials have been funded by the Wu Tsai Centers of Excellence for Athlete Health and Performance Alliance at Harvard and Stanford Universities.

 Science tells us that if we don't appreciate our bodies, we don't treat our bodies well.
 How we view our bodies is a key component of successful health behaviors and significantly affects our quality of life.
 This workshop intervention series teaches children and adults to keep their bodies healthy through nutrition, fitness, sleep, and body image.
-The experiences gained through these workshops reframes the dialogue between kids and adults about healthy bodies, while empowering kids to establish positive behaviors and improve their health for the long-term.
-This workshop series, soon to be accompanied by a Smartphone application, is currently a partnership with the Knock Knock Children’s Museum and Mayor Broome’s Healthy Baton Rouge Initiative.
+The experiences gained through these workshops reframe the dialogue between kids and adults about healthy bodies while empowering kids to establish positive behaviors and improve their health for the long term.
+This workshop series, soon to be accompanied by a smartphone app, is currently a partnership with the Knock Knock Children’s Museum and Mayor Broome’s Healthy Baton Rouge Initiative.
 The workshop is currently being deployed at the museum, schools and summer camps throughout Baton Rouge.

 For more information, visit our laboratory website: http://labs.pbrc.edu/btl